thalesIII/tabHelper/README.md

     -authors/contributors are sometimes confused in the php page data, but works most of the time

 Songbook:
-        --on view, replace the main area with a recreation of the songbook pdf --better placement for page buttons? (bottom corners?)
         --pdf creation and downloading with the other button --rework page numbers for this version?
             --links in table of contents?